patshone-manifesto/hee-web-blueprint/pages/blueprint/adrs/0012-use-external-search-service.md

 This tool provides several additional pieces of functionality including semantic understanding and personalisation.
 The product however is geared in the first instance to product and merchansing and many of the features are directed towards that usecase.

+NHS digital are undertaking some work to prove out the use of brSM for this scenario.
+This is one of the first POCs using this search tool outside of a comemerce functionality.

 #### Algolia

 Algolia is a decided search-as-a-service product that provides much of the functionality needed out of the box, including synonym support and filters and facets.
 It is also highly customisable through the UI, allowing for non-developers to configure, adjust and maintain the search offering.